git-cola/git-cola/share/doc/git-cola/relnotes.rst

 =================
 Usability, bells and whistles
 -----------------------------
-* The `git-cola` desktop launchers now prompt for a repo by default.
-This is done by using the new `--prompt` flag which tells `git-cola` to ignore any git repositories in the current directory and prompt for one instead.
+* The `git cola` desktop launchers now prompt for a repo by default.
+This is done by using the new `--prompt` flag which tells `git cola` to ignore any git repositories in the current directory and prompt for one instead.

 Fixes